dpereira-lima/Data_Visualization_Tool_lab/analise_grafica_performance_vendas/readme.md

 # Explanation in English

-This directory contains an exploratory analysis, with Tableau, of a sales database.
+This directory contains an exploratory analysis, with Tableau, on a sales database.

-The objective of this analysis was to highlight sales performance in the main States (UF), Cities, Stores and Sellers.
+The objective of this analysis is to identify the main points of sale, such as States (UF), Cities, Stores and Sellers.

+The end of this readme contains the link to access the Dashboard, hosted on Tableau Public.
+But in this directory there is a print of the dashboard.

-When constructing the graphs I used a very useful feature of the Tableau tool called "Double Axis", which allows you to monitor the performance of two measurements in a single bar graph.
+When constructing the graphs, I used a very useful feature of the Tableau tool, called "Double Axis", which allows you to monitor the performance of two measures in a single bar graph.

 ## Below is a short explanation of how to use this feature: